iBug/uniAPI/plugins/github/README.md

 This plugin provides interactions with GitHub.

-Currently only one Service `github.webhook` is provided.
+Currently only one Service `github.webhook.pull` is provided.
 Configuration is as follows:

 ```yaml
 path: /path/to/local/repository